Fairfax seeks to dismiss 400 convictions in cases brought by one officer

 In a brief supporting Wilson’s release, Descano and his deputy Kyle Manikas said the Fairfax police turned over 75 gigabytes of material.

-“The material revealed strong indicia,” the prosecutors wrote, that Freitag systematically stopped motorists without a valid legal basis, falsified his police reports, and “admitted to a third party to engaging in racial profiling in determining which motorists to stop and the evidence corroborated this admission.”
+“The material revealed strong indicia,” the prosecutors wrote, that Freitag systematically stopped motorists without a valid legal basis, falsified his police reports and “admitted to a third party to engaging in racial profiling in determining which motorists to stop and the evidence corroborated this admission.”

-Shapiro said Freitag was asked once by investigators about any racial component to his policing, denied it, and wasn’t accused of it by the police.
+Shapiro said Freitag was asked once by investigators about any racial component to his policing, denied it and wasn’t accused of it by the police.

 “Multiple people accused the officer of planting drugs,” Descano and Manikas wrote.
 “In several cases handled by the officer, narcotics went missing from the property room, including cocaine and marijuana.
 The officer repeatedly edited police reports in cases where the narcotics went missing, sometimes over 100 times in a single case.”
 No evidence of this has been publicly released.